 Invest in your business

-Investing in your business during slow months can take many forms: perhaps you renovate your storefront, set up new equipment, decorate your office space, transition to a new POS system, or ramp up your sales team (training and hiring take serious lead time!).
+Investing in your business during slow months can take many forms: perhaps you renovate your storefront, set up new equipment, decorate your office space, the transition to a new POS system, or ramp up your sales team (training and hiring take serious lead time!).

 Obviously, all of these require money, so be thoughtful about what you’ll gain from these projects in the short and long term before you spend.
 For example, decorating your office space may seem frivolous, but if you are looking to attract young, dynamic talent over the coming year, having a fresh, modern workspace could give you a leg up.
-You may be eyeing the hottest, latest 3-D printer, but first consider whether a slightly used and much less expensive model may suffice your needs.
+You may be eyeing the hottest, latest 3-D printer, but first, consider whether a slightly used and much less expensive model may suffice your needs.

 One bakery we work with did a thorough evaluation of how an expensive kitchen renovation would help the business’s growth.
 Because 50% of the bakery’s business occurs between October and January, summer was their time to catch up.
-The bakery was cash rich from the busy winter season, so they decided to reinvest some of that cash back into the business by remodeling the kitchen during the slowest month.
+The bakery was cash-rich from the busy winter season, so they decided to reinvest some of that cash back into the business by remodeling the kitchen during the slowest month.
 Kitchen capacity was much lower during this time, staff was on vacation, so it was the perfect time to take on the massive renovation.
 In addition to modernizing the kitchen, the renovation made it easier to bake more and more efficiently during the busy winter, money-making months.

 Think about what investments you can make in your seasonal business during the summer that will payout during busier months.